twitter/gatekeeper-service/README.md

 ## Logging

 Logs are stored under /var/tmp, and will persist system reboots.
+If you are running GateKeeper on Docker, you can also get to the access logs with ```docker logs -f gatekeeper```
 Be sure to include the relevant log line(s) with any issues submitted.

 ## Support